 Foundation courses are designed for students entering the program with baccalaureate degrees in engineering, mathematics, or computer sciences.
-These courses provide students with the necessary background for the computational courses in electrodynamics and quantum mechanics and the experimental methods courses.
+These courses provide students with the minimal necessary background for the graduate program.
 Hours completed in the foundation courses cannot be applied toward the MS degree.
 The foundation courses are: